2020 United States House of Representatives elections in Georgia: District 14

 The 14th district encompasses rural northwestern Georgia, including Rome and Dalton.
 The incumbent was Republican Tom Graves, who was re-elected with 76.5% of the vote in 2018.
 On December 5, 2019, Graves announced he would not seek re-election.

 In the Republican primary, neurologist John Cowan, and noted conspiracy theorist Marjorie Taylor Greene, advanced to the runoff election on August 11.
 After the first round of the election, Politico unearthed videos published by Greene where she expressed racist, anti-Semitic, and Islamophobic views, which led to condemnations from Kevin McCarthy and Steve Scalise.
 Greene defeated Cowan in the Republican runoff on August 11, 2020.

-Democrat Kevin Van Ausdal suspended his campaign for "personal and family reasons" on September 11, 2020.
-It later emerged that he opted to move in with relatives in Indiana after being forced to vacate his house under the terms of a pending divorce.
-He did not have enough money to pay for a place to live while the divorce was pending, and federal campaign finance law does not allow candidates to use campaign funds for housing.
-As a result, Van Ausdal was forced to move out of Georgia, which made him ineligible for the seat.
-House candidates are required to at least live in the state they wish to represent.
+Democrat Kevin Van Ausdal suspended his campaign on September 11, 2020, citing “personal and family reasons.”
+It was later reported that, amid a pending divorce, he was forced to vacate his home and moved in with relatives in Indiana because he could not afford alternative housing.
+Federal campaign finance law prohibits the use of campaign funds for personal living expenses, leaving him unable to remain in Georgia.
+Because U.S. House candidates must reside in the state they seek to represent, his move rendered him ineligible for the seat.